 I was born in Maryland and spent my first thirty years living there in the mountains, on the Eastern Shore, and in suburban Washington.
-After a year in South Carolina, I moved to Georgia in 1977, met and married a wonderful woman, and, with her, raised three children.
+After a year in South Carolina, I moved to Georgia in 1977, met and married a wonderful woman and soon had three children.
 In 2007, I retired from a career dedicated to preserving and interpreting resources and themes in the cultural and natural history of the United States.
-Today, my wife and I enjoy living in the rolling hills and woods of the Appalachian Piedmont about twenty five miles east of Atlanta.
+I spent over eleven years - a third of that career - living and working in the historic city of Savannah, Georgia, and on the moss-draped sea islands nearby.
+Today, my wife and I enjoy living in the rolling hills and woods of the Appalachian Piedmont east of Atlanta.

 Banjo-Pickin' Bluegrass Legend, Earl Scruggs, Died Today